robex/l4d2-zm-install-scripts/README.md

        srvname: l4d2 server name
        srvloc: server location for l4d2 server name
        startport: starting port
+	   custommaps: whether to download custom maps (1 for yes, 0 for no)
 ```
-An example to deploy a single server called "robex - NY" on port 27015 would be:
+An example to deploy a single server called "robex - NY" on port 27015 with custom maps would be:
 ```
-bash install_pre.sh 1 "robex" "NY" 27015
+bash install_pre.sh 1 "robex" "NY" 27015 1
 ```
-An example to deploy 2 servers called "robex - AU 1" and "robex - AU 2" respectively on ports 30000 and 30001 would be:
+An example to deploy 2 servers called "robex - AU 1" and "robex - AU 2" respectively on ports 30000 and 30001 without custom maps would be:
 ```
-bash install_pre.sh 2 "robex" "AU" 30000
+bash install_pre.sh 2 "robex" "AU" 30000 0
 ```

 ### Other functionalities